Mossie93/http-and-react/README.md

 ## Http and React

-Part of a "React - The Complete Guide" course from Udemy.
+Part of the "React - The Complete Guide" course from Udemy.